Sedation Dentistry in Knoxville, TN

 What Is Sedation Dentistry?

 Sedation dentistry, also known as sleep dentistry, is a dental practice involving the use of medications to help patients relax and remain calm during dental procedures.
-It’s often used for patients who experience anxiety, fear, or discomfort when visiting the dentist, or for those undergoing lengthy or complex dental treatments.
+It’s often used for patients who experience dental anxiety, fear, or discomfort when visiting the dentist or for those undergoing lengthy or complex dental treatments.

 There are different levels of sedation used in dentistry, and the choice of sedation method depends on the patient’s level of anxiety and the nature of the dental procedure.